Orthogonal-Research-Lab/Cybernetics-and-Systems/EGRT/Theorem.md

 ## Notes:

 Notes on a "good" regulator based on Conant and Ashby, 1970.

+General approach to regulation from Sommerhoff (1950).

+Ashby reformulates Z in set-theoretic terms.

 D = primary process that causes events in S and drives outcomes of G.